abster95/player/README.md

 - all fields (comprehensive list later), including rating, playcount, color, timed comments.

 The aim is to be interoperable with other players, where possible.
 Noteworthy or nonstandard supported tags include:

-  **Rating**
+- <b>Rating</b>
   - values are in percent values independent of implementation (mp3=0-255, flac/ogg=0-100)
   - floating values (0-1).
 Values like {1,2,3,4,5} are obsolete, illogical and nobody agrees on what they mean.
 Use full granularity (limited only by tag (1/255 for mp3, 1/100 for other formats)) and pick graphical representation (progress bar or any number of "stars" you want).
 Basically rate 1) how you want 2) all audio types the same 3) be happy the value is in the tag 4) visualie the rating value as you want - be it 3 stars or 10 or a progress bar.
   - interoperable with other players (POPM frame), but most of them will only recognize the value in their own way

-  **Playcount**
+- <b>Playcount</b>
   - number of times the song has been played (the exact definition is left upon the user, who can set up the playcount incrementation behavior arbitrarily, or edit the value manually (increment/decrement/set arbitrary number - its your collection, excert your power!).
   - the data are written in custom tag (in mp3, writen duplicitly in POPM frame counter)

-  **Time comments/chapters**
+- <b>Time comments/chapters</b>
   - comments associated with specific time/part of the song.
 They can be added during playback on the seeker and viewed in popup menus.
 The length of the comment should be a non-issue (the upper value is unknown, but should be enough).
   - The gui makes it really easy to add or edit these and takes no space, since it is using seeker bar and popup windows.
   - the data are written in custom tag

-  **Color**
+- <b>Color</b>
   - just in case you want to associate songs with a colors, you can.
   - using custom tag

-  **Cover**
+- <b>Cover</b>
   - image in tag can be imported/exported (but I advise against placing images in audio tags, it is impractical (large space requirements - it adds up..) and semantically incorrect (cover is album metadata, not song metadata)).
   - cover read from file location is supported too, looking for image files named:
     - song title.filetype
     - song album.filetype
     - cover.filetype or folder.filetype

 ### Configurability